FirebaseExtended/angularfire/docs/reference.md

 ### $signOut()

 Signs out a client.
-It takes no arguments and returns a `Promise` when the client has been signed out.
+It takes no arguments and returns an empty `Promise` when the client has been signed out.
 Upon fulfillment, the `$onAuthStateChanged()` callback(s) will be triggered.

 ```html
 <span ng-show="firebaseUser">